mathiasrw/monetary-reform/monetary-reform.md

 enabling domestic financial institutions to maintain brisk lending growth for longer than otherwise.
-The Central Bank of Iceland has often pointed to the risk that deterioration in financial conditions may coincide with the inevitable adjustment of the economy. ... growth in domestic lending is far in excess of a level compatible with stability.
+The Central Bank of Iceland has often pointed to the risk that deterioration in financial conditions may coincide with the inevitable adjustment of the economy. ... **growth in domestic lending is far in excess of a level compatible with stability**.
 Although this lending meets credit quality criteria, growth on such a scale heightens the risk of later impairment.
-Lending growth has remained buoyant so far in 2006 and clear signs of an improvement have yet to be seen."
-[35]
+Lending growth has remained buoyant so far in 2006 and clear signs of an improvement have yet to be seen." ^35^

 It is clear that CBI's warnings did little to curb the expansion.
 The commercial banks continued to expand the money supply at growing pace.

 ~ sidenote
-[32] _Central Bank of Iceland (2014b)_
+^32^ _Central Bank of Iceland (2014b)_

-[33] _See, for example, Baldursson & Portes' (2013) discussion on the carry_
+^33^ _See, for example, Baldursson & Portes' (2013) discussion on the carry
-trade in Iceland in the mid to late 2000's.
+trade in Iceland in the mid to late 2000's._
 ~